jkeesh/digits-machine-learning/README.md

 - Crop it to a square, and download it
 - Resize it in finder to 8x8
 - Move it into the right folder
-- Run convert_image.py file with your image
+- Run image_to_prediction.py file with your image (update image file name)
-- Copy the resulting array into predict_drawn_digit.py
-- Run predict_drawn_digit.py

 ## Scikit information